mehboss/TranspositionRitual/.github/ISSUE_TEMPLATE/bug_report.md

     id: plugin_version
     attributes:
       label: Plugin Version
-      description: What version of tp-rituals are you using?
+      description: What version of TP Rituals are you using?
     validations:
       required: true
   - type: dropdown